polymathrobotics/socketcan_adapter/socketcan_adapter/README.md

 - Flexible constructors for `can_frame` struct and raw data inputs.
 - Functions to modify frame type, ID type (standard/extended), and length.
-- Helper methods to access CAN frame data, ID, and timestamp.
+- Helper methods to access CAN frame data, ID.

 Does not implement CanFD yet.